dspenard/cdk-cloudwatch-alarms/docs/DEPLOYMENT_GUIDE.md

 - Test SNS topics directly using the command in Testing Notifications section

 **Alarm Issues:**
-- Verify resources exist in the correct region (us-east-1)
+- Verify resources exist in the same region as your deployment (check `lib/config/environment-config.ts`)
 - Check CloudWatch console for alarm state and evaluation history
 - Remember S3 metrics update once per day